“QUOTE ... UNQUOTE”

 An important function of the Newsletter – and, indeed, of the radio show – is the tracking down of sources for quotations that have been asked about by readers and listeners.
 The same research method is applied to the origins and use of phrases and sayings.
 Since the list was begun in December 1987, there has been something like a 47% clear-up rate – though recently thanks to e-mail, the Internet and some dedicated sleuths – the rate has gone up to 64%.

-I should emphasize that the queries appearing on the list are the ones that give us difficulty.
+I should emphasize that the queries appearing on the list are the ones that are still giving us difficulty.
 They do not include the many requests for information about quotations which we can answer easily from what knowledge we have.
 These matters tend to be dealt with through the Newsletter and e-mail and are not listed here.

 In response to requests from ardent sleuths, I have drawn up a list of what one of them termed the ‘hard core’ of queries that are still giving problems.